 Brilliant winter stars shift towards the southwest during March.
 Dazzling Orion is almost due south at dusk.
 His three-starred belt is halfway between reddish Betelgeuse and bluish Rigel.
 Orion’s belt points up to Aldebaran in Taurus the Bull.
 To Orion’s upper left are the twin stars Castor and Pollux, marking the heads of Gemini, the Twins.
 You can find Sirius, the brightest star we ever see at night, by drawing a line from Orion’s belt towards the horizon.
 To Orion’s left, about level with Betelgeuse, is Procyon, the Little Dog Star.

 From Sirius, look a little bit to the right and then straight down to the horizon.
 If your southern horizon is clear of clouds and tall earthly obstacles, you’ll see Canopus, the second brightest star ever visible at night.
 This star is so far south that most Americans never see it and many star maps made in the USA omit it.
 (You must be south of 37 degrees north—the latitude of the USA’s Four Corners—for Canopus to rise).
 As you view Canopus, keep in mind that the sky we see depends on our latitude as well as on time of year and time of night.

 Joining the winter stars are stars of spring rising in the east.
 Look for Leo, the Lion at dusk.
 Later in the evening, extend the Big Dipper’s handle to ‘Arc to Arcturus’ and then ‘speed on to Spica’; these stars rise at about 10:00 in early March but by 9pm on the 31st.

-Moon Phases in December 2013:
+Moon Phases in March 2016: